percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 Defines whether unique key checking is done for applier threads.
 This is disabled by default.

-.. variable:: wsrep_sst_auth

-   :cli: Yes
-   :conf: Yes
-   :scope: Global
-   :dyn: Yes
-   :format: <username>:<password>

-Specifies authentication information for State Snapshot Transfer (SST).
-Required information depends on the method specified in the :variable:`wsrep_sst_method` variable.

-For more information about SST authentication, see :ref:`state_snapshot_transfer`.

-.. note:: Value of this variable is masked in the log and in the ``SHOW VARIABLES`` query output.

 .. variable:: wsrep_sst_donor

    :cli: Yes